Beginning September 2026

 Leadership Exchange Fellow

-Up to six Fellows will be selected from current participants and alumni of the Racial Equity in Homelessness Fellowship.
+Up to six Fellows will be selected from program alumni of the Racial Equity in Homelessness Fellowship.
 Since 2020, SJPLA has engaged a community of over 70 mid-to-senior BIPOC leaders in L.A.’s homeless response sector.

 Time Commitment

-Participate in a half-day cohort session every third Thursday of the month from 10:00 am to 4:00 pm.
+Participate in a full-day cohort session every third Thursday of the month from 10:00am to 4:30pm.

 Attend several fellowship events throughout the program to build camaraderie and connection between Leadership Exchange Fellows and senior leadership in the sector.